Meno Martha International Menopause Directory

 If you think you have AVB, it may be in your best interest to choose to talk to your health care provider about this.

-In Vagina: What’s Normal, What’s Not – What Are Signs or Symptoms of Vaginal Problems? the Mayo Clinic explain:
+In Vagina: What’s Typical, What’s Not – What Are Symptoms of Vaginal Issues? the Mayo Clinic explain:

-“Consult your health care provider if you notice:
+“Talk with a member of your health care team if you have:

 • A change in the color, odor or amount of vaginal discharge